 Speaking of science fiction Battle Royale games, you may want to keep an eye out on Stormdivers.
 The game is developed by Housemarque, who are best known for their arcade twin-stick shooters like Matterfall and Nex Machina.
 Stormdivers is a big departure from their usual niche but that might not necessarily be a bad thing.
 The game lets players equip various futuristic abilities, offers jetpacks and hoverbikes for increased mobility, and seems to include a large assortment of neat weapons and armors.
 In addition, the action takes place inside the eye of a “nano storm” so you’ll need to be constantly on the lookout for tornados and lightning strikes.
 The whole concept sounds pretty solid but long-time fans of the studio haven’t been too impressed by Housemarque’s latest project so far.
 Let’s hope the studio can pull it off in the end.

 Battle Royale games usually let you play as some sort of humanoid character but Notmycar is having none of that.
 Instead, this is a game where everybody gets to play as a car.
 This isn’t the first vehicular Battle Royale game we’ve seen but it does seem to be one of the most promising ones to date.
-This is thanks in no small part to the large
+This is thanks in no small part to the large amount of vehicles and customization options to choose from.
+The game seems fast-paced, chaotic, and an overall good time if you’re a fan of hectic racing games with a bit of humor thrown into the mix.

 A medieval Battle Royale where you get to play as a Viking?
 Sign us up!
 While most games in this genre focus on letting you destroy your opponents from afar, Valhall gets up close and personal in true Viking fashion.
 The game looks as bloody and brutal as you might expect and supports up to 50 players on its Ragnarok-themed battlefield.
 Another interesting thing to note here is that the map is split into four even parts, each of which represents a different season complete with dynamic weather and lighting effects.
-The game is currently in Early Access and trying to gather more funds via a
+The game is currently in Early Access and trying to gather more funds via a kickstarter campaign.
+Let’s hope it ends up being as good as it looks because Valhall seems like a very unique Battle Royale game.

 Ashes of Creation: Apocalypse